ninja-van/airflow-boilerplate/README.md

 ```

 # Concluding tips
-- If you are only interested in working in your IDE, and you do not need the Airflow `scheduler` or `webserver`, run:
+- If you are only interested in just using your IDE, and you do not need the Airflow `scheduler` or `webserver`, run:
   ```
   docker-compose -f docker/docker-compose.yml up -d initdb
   ```